narendersaini32/simons/README.md

 let yellowBtnAudio = new Audio('https://s3.amazonaws.com/freecodecamp/simonSound3.mp3');//audio for button yellow let greenBtnAudio = new Audio('https://s3.amazonaws.com/freecodecamp/simonSound4.mp3');//audio for button green
 ```
-Moreover, with all the four colors declared within the code, an event listener is made for each button to
+Moreover, with all the four buttons declared within the code, an event listener is made for each button to
 represent its effect into the game.
 ```
 btnGreen.addEventListener('click', function(event) {